Institute of Democracy and Human Rights: Legal activities

 On November 8, 2017, the first President of Ukraine, L.M.
 Kravchuk, addressed the Ambassador of the Swiss Confederation in Ukraine with a request to assist the Institute in establishing contacts with Swiss colleagues with the aim of organizing cooperation in the integration of Ukraine into a unified European space.
 On February 12, 2018 the response of the Ambassador of the Swiss Confederation in Ukraine to the first President of Ukraine, L.M.
 Kravchuk was received.

 Legal education

-In 2000 the Institute organized in the secondary schools of the city a discussion of the Draft of the Charter of the city of Odessa.
-High school students, who showed themselves in those debate, subsequently participated in television broadcasts dedicated to the discussion of Odessa Development Strategy.
+In 2000 the Institute organized in the secondary schools of the city a discussion of the Draft of the Charter of the city of Odesa.
+High school students, who showed themselves in those debate, subsequently participated in television broadcasts dedicated to the discussion of Odesa Development Strategy.

 From 2003 to 2006 the Institute team acted as organizers and coordinators of the project "Youth Council for Human Rights and Development of Civil Society", which operated with the participation of law students and higher education institutions of Ukraine under the auspices of the Administration of the President of Ukraine, the National Security and Defense Council of Ukraine, the National Institute for strategic studies under the President of Ukraine.